Allicolyer/personal-website/_posts/2016-09-01-technovation.markdown

 tags: [Curriculum] # add tag
 ---

 During my time at Iridescent I worked as a curriculum developer for Technovation.
-Technovatoin is a global coding and entrepreneruship competition for middle school and high school girls.
+Technovation is a global coding and entrepreneurship competition for middle school and high school girls.

 ###  Technovation Curriculum